samikhalildev/MERNQuick/REACT-REDUX-GUIDE.md

     export default connect(mapStateToProps, { getProfile })(Profile);
 ```

-7. Final step, calling the action creator getProfile and using the profile state in our props:
+7. Final step, calling the action creator getProfile() and using the profile state from our props:

 ```js
     componentDidMount() {